DHTMLX/docs-suite/docs/chart/configuration_properties.md

 ### Stack groups

 A chart can hold several stacks at once: one per value scale, or several named groups on one scale.
-In the example below the bars bound to the `"left"` scale are stacked together, while the line is measured against the `"right"` one:
+In the example below the bars bound to the `"left"` scale form one stack, while the `"right"` scale measures the line:

 ~~~jsx {8-11}
 const chart = new dhx.Chart("chart_container", {